Spacetime approach to force-free magnetospheres: Stationary, axisymmetric magnetospheres

 \subsubsection{Magnetic flux function $\psi$}

 It was noted above that $\psi$ labels magnetic field lines, but it is also directly related to the flux as follows.
 Fix a poloidal point $(r,\theta)$ and time $t$, denote by $\mathcal{C}$ the loop obtained by flowing along $\partial_\varphi$, and let $\mathcal{S}$ be any topological disk bounded by $\mathcal{C}$.
 The integral of $F$ over $\mathcal{S}$ is the magnetic flux through $\mathcal{C}$.
 (Integration of differential forms is reviewed in Appendix \ref{Integration}.)
-Writing $F$ as an exact differential $F=d(\psi\, d\phi_2)$ and using Stokes' theorem we find $\int_{\mathcal{S}} F = \psi \int_{\mathcal{C}}d\phi_2= 2\pi\psi$, so \beq \psi(r,\theta) = \frac{1}{2\pi} \int_{\mathcal{S}(r,\theta)} F. \eeq That is, $2\pi \psi(r,\theta)$ is the magnetic flux through the loop of revolution defined by the poloidal point $(r,\theta)$. \TJ{MacThorne define psi without the $1/2\pi$; they also use Gaussian units instead of our HL units.} This is why $\psi$ is often called the magnetic flux function.
+Writing $F$ as an exact differential $F=d(\psi\, d\phi_2)$ and using Stokes' theorem we find $\int_{\mathcal{S}} F = \psi \int_{\mathcal{C}}d\phi_2= 2\pi\psi$, so \beq \psi(r,\theta) = \frac{1}{2\pi} \int_{\mathcal{S}(r,\theta)} F. \eeq That is, $2\pi \psi(r,\theta)$ is the magnetic flux through the loop of revolution defined by the poloidal point $(r,\theta)$.
+This is why $\psi$ is often called the magnetic flux function.
 Another common name is the stream function.
 We will use both of these names, depending on the context.

 In deriving \eqref{psiflux} we have chosen the orientation $d\varphi$ on the loop $\mathcal{C}$, which by Stokes' theorem fixes the orientation for the 2-surface $\mathcal{S}$ with respect to which the flux is defined.
 We will call this the flux in the ``upwards'' direction.
 To understand the name, consider flat spacetime in cylindrical coordinates $(t,z,\r,\vphi)$, and let $\mathcal{S}$ be a disk of constant $z$.
 Then the orientation $d\vphi$ on the boundary corresponds to the orientation $d\r\w d\vphi$ for the disk.
-Given the spacetime orientation $dt\w dz\w d\r \w d\vphi$, this corresponds to the flux of the magnetic field pseudovector using the surface-normal $+\partial_z$.\SG{Can point to footnote 34 if necessary.}
+Given the spacetime orientation $dt\w dz\w d\r \w d\vphi$, this corresponds to the flux of the magnetic field pseudovector using the surface-normal $+\partial_z$.

 The potential $\psi$ is also related to the electrostatic potential as follows.
 A particle of mass $m$ and charge $e$ in stationary gravitational and electromagnetic fields has a conserved energy $\xi\cdot(m U + e A)$, where $\xi$ is the stationary Killing vector, $U$ is the particle 4-velocity and $A$ is a vector potential that is invariant under the symmetry, ${\cal L}_\xi A = 0$.
 Then it is natural to define $\xi\cdot A$ as the ``electrostatic potential".
 Although not gauge-invariant, under a gauge transformation $A\rightarrow A'=A + d\lambda$ this changes by $\xi\cdot d\lambda$, which must be a constant if ${\cal L}_\xi A'$ is to vanish.
 Hence the electrostatic potential \textit{difference} between two points is gauge-invariant.
 For the degenerate fields discussed here we may use $A=\psi \ \! d\phi_2$, so that the electrostatic potential is $-\O_F(\psi) \psi$.
 This determines the ``potential drop" between magnetic field lines.